jung-kurt/caddy-pubsub/README.md

 * On each open page, click the "Configure" button and make appropriate changes.
-Most fields, such as "Auth password" and "URL" are pre-filled to match the values in the sample Caddyfile shown above.
+Most fields, such as "Auth password" and "URL" are pre-filled to match the values in the sample Caddyfile.
 You may enter a name in the "Publisher name" field or leave it empty.
 A blank value will be replaced with a random name like "user_42" the first time you publish an event.

 * On each open page, click the "Run" button and then the "Start" button.
 Simulate the publication of events by clicking the "A", "B", and "C" buttons